Funding Application

 2. Principal Investigator (PI), Deputy PI and Co-Investigator(s): Each applicant can submit only one application as the Principal Investigator of a project and act as PI in not more than two concurrent projects funded by the Foundation.
 The PI shall take up full responsibility for the project and ensure project completion with satisfactory conservation outcomes.
 He/she shall also be an official member of the affiliated institute and the main contact person.
 Deputy PI shall be the lead Co-Investigator for the project and shall be the secondary contact person.
 One Co-I is required to be from the same institution as the PI.
 The Foundation will not support projects with students as the PI, but they can be listed as Deputy PI or Co-I.

 3. Personnel expenses: The Foundation may consider providing subsidies only to local partners, such as research or field assistants.
 Please provide detailed justification for requests to subsidise personnel expenses.
-Salaries of PI and Deputy PI will not be supported.
+Salaries of PI, Deputy PI and Co-I will not be supported.

 4. Student subsidy: The Foundation may support fieldwork expenses, i.e. transportation, travel, meals and accommodations, but tuition fees or living costs of students will not be supported